Skip to main content

-Stress, anxiety, exhaustion and burnout at work is becoming a regular experience for so many of us.
-Ever struggled to concentrate on a task?
+Anxiety, stress, exhaustion and burnout at work is becoming a regular experience for so many business owners.
+Struggled to concentrate on a task?
 Felt exhausted at the thought of sitting down and doing a day’s work?
 You’re not alone.
-Did you know that 79% of British adults Link opens in a new window in employment in 2020 revealed they commonly experience work-related stress?
-This staggering figure is up 20% since 2018.

 Mental health warning signs